LPvdT/git-for-colleagues/docs/branches/merge_rebase.md

 ## Rebasing

 Rebasing is kind of similar to merging.
-When rebasing, you move and combine the commits of another branch and 'append' them to the current branch.
+When rebasing, you move and combine the commits of another branch and *append* them to the current branch.

 ### Example: `git rebase`